-Transition - from the open countryside/Green Belt separating settlements to the built up area of Barrhead.
+Transition - The design and orientation of buildings to address the edge of the urban area complemented by a landscape strategy that enhances this setting is important to establish the transition from the open countryside/Green Belt separating settlements to the built up area of Barrhead.

-Views - utilising the views across the countryside from key spaces and buildings
+Views - Any development proposal should utilise the views across the countryside from key spaces and buildings.

-Connections - providing links between existing residential and employment areas to the site
+Connections - Any development proposal should provide links between existing residential and employment areas to the site.

-Right of way - provide obvious and convenient pedestrian and cycle connections to the right of way linking the site to the Shanks site and the new routes and Green Network connections created.
+Right of way - Any development proposal should provide obvious and convenient pedestrian and cycle connections to the right of way linking the site to the Shanks site and the new routes and Green Network connections created.

-Green spaces - mature trees and planting exist in some areas of the site and should be retained in areas to create an attractive environment, open space and separation from uses where required.
+Green spaces - Mature trees and planting exist in some areas of the site and should be retained in areas to create an attractive environment, open space and separation from uses where required.

-Inspiration - The unique nature of Live/Work development in Scotland presents an opportunity for original architecture and layout creating an inspirational and revitalised feel and unique sense of place
+Inspiration - The unique nature of Live/Work development in Scotland presents an opportunity for original architecture and layout creating an inspirational and revitalised feel and unique sense of place.

-Layout - the use of Designing Streets principles combined with mixed-use buildings will further add to the character of the place.
+Layout - The use of Designing Streets principles combined with mixed-use buildings will further add to the character of the place.

-Community - the cluster Live/Work and small business premises can support a community of shared and business interest.
+Community - The cluster Live/Work and small business premises can support a community of shared and business interest.